nikclarkson/dotnet-unit-testing/README.md

 }
 ```

 An issue in the previous assertion is that each one of our Orders that was generated had the same OrderId which is bound to cause us some issue in our tests.
 AutoFixture allows customization of the data generation as well.
-For our given scenario we can use an `ISpecimenBuilder` to hook into AutoFixture's chain of responsiblity
+For our given scenario we can use an `ISpecimenBuilder` to hook into AutoFixture's chain of responsibility
 ```csharp
 public class OrderBuilder : ISpecimenBuilder
 {